MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--staff-and-training.md

 System changes and improvements are first discussed within Centers of Excellence or Communities of Practice which comprises of content owners, key stakeholders, and other system owners.
 These groups provide feedback on a continual basis and are often used for pilots before launching new solutions to the entire organization.
 Having these communities enables IT to complete better user research, align system changes with departmental-level goals, and receive more transparent feedback.
 If the business explores self-service options, empowering end users to manage their own solutions (with IT guidance) enables IT professionals to focus on a higher strategic level and reduces friction with end users.

-Training is viewed as an integral part of the learning road map and no longer only run by members of IT; training isn’t just technical, it’s transformational, often using “what if” scenarios.
+Training is viewed as an integral part of the learning road map and no longer only run by members of IT; training isn't just technical, it's transformational, often using "what if" scenarios.
 Content owners or Center of Excellence members offer training specific to tasks and business processes, replacing generic system-based training that was previously offered.
 Skill advancement is widely recognized and rewarded.

 ### Scenarios